ApprenticeAI/frapy/docs/topics/request-response.rst

 you use :class:`~weakref.WeakKeyDictionary` to cache request fingerprints:

--   Caching saves CPU by ensuring that fingerprints are calculated only once per request, and not once per Scrapy component that needs the fingerprint of a request.
+-   Caching saves CPU by ensuring that fingerprints are calculated only once per request, and not once per Frapy component that needs the fingerprint of a request.

 -   Using :class:`~weakref.WeakKeyDictionary` saves memory by ensuring that